Refugee landings in Lesbos ease as storm approaches and deaths mount

-LESBOS Fewer boats than normal carrying Syrian refugees and migrants from elsewhere landed on the Greek island of Lesbos on Monday morning as a storm threatened to hit, following a weekend of death at sea.
+LESBOS, Sept 18 Fewer boats than normal carrying Syrian refugees and migrants from eleswhere landed on the Greek island of Lesbos on Monday morning as a storm threatened to hit, following a weekend of death at sea.

 A Reuters photographer on the island, close to the Turkish coast and a gateway for migrants seeking to enter the European Union, said only three boats had landed, compared with around 20 on other recent mornings.